 In some way, the album experience is a downer, like listening to Nirvana's Unplugged, only because it feels like the person singing doesn't exist anymore.
 The songs aren't given the momentum they deserve.

+In any case, she's alive and they music really is good.
 Plus, she's at the age Madonna was at the start of her career.
 Maybe she'll be this generation's freaky Michael Jackson or troubled Judy Garland .. or ________________?